 The Medieval and Renaissance program at Barnard College enables students to acquire a thorough knowledge of the most important aspects of Medieval or Renaissance civilizations and to gain an awareness of the interdependence of historical and cultural developments.

 All images are drawn from manuscripts/books owned by Barnard College or Columbia University and made available by Columbia's Digital Scriptorium.
 Images used with permission.
-The image in the top-left is from Barnard College's MS 1, a fourteenth-century Italian manuscript.
+The image at the top is from Barnard College's MS1, a fourteenth-century Italian manuscript.